 The Bible tells us God’s love for us existed long before we did.
 It is perfect, complete, and wholly genuine.
 His love cannot be quenched by anything we do or don’t do.
 It fights for us.
-Leaves the 99 others to find us when we’ve wandered away.
+His love leaves the 99 others to find us when we’ve wandered away.
 It sacrifices itself for us!
 Friends, there is no love like the love the Infinite God has for us!
 Though He exists in all His majesty and splendor, needing nothing, He desires relationship with us, and chooses to pursue us.
 And He will continue His pursuit for all of eternity!
 (Psalms 100:5, Jeremiah 3:3, Psalm 48:14)

-Our Response to the Holy God
+Our Response to a Holy God

 John 10:27 – My sheep listen to my voice; I know them, and they follow me.

 With all we’ve learned about our awesome, powerful, infinite God, surely we’re left with a very important question: How should we respond to this perfect, holy, majestic Lord?